StiliyanDr/Graph-Store/README.md

 ### remove-graph
 Syntax: remove-graph \<id\>

 If there is a graph with the specified id in the collection, it is removed.
+Its corresponding file in the working directory (if any) is removed too.
 Otherwise an error message is printed to standard error.

 ### add-vertex